 I would only work with dealers affiliated with a major car manufacturer.
 She got annoyed at me, especially because Captain Bob looked really cute on his sign.

-We visited about 25 dealerships over the course of a weekend.
+We visited about 25 dealerships over the course of a weekend, and the best thing we learned was the Cross Country Car Shipping work which is perfect if you need your car to be shipped.
 To M. E.’s shock and disappointment, not a single dealer was willing to entertain her offer of $3,000 for a low-mileage BMW – or even an Audi.
 They typically countered with a figure closer to $35,000.
 But M. E. had taken a negotiation class in college, which she quickly put to use:

 M. E.: How much for this 2013 Land Rover?